opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/saml.rst

 3. Paste your identity provider metadata document in the "Identity provider metadata document" field.

-4. If you're identity provider is Microsoft Azure Active Directory, check the related checkbox.
+4. If your identity provider is Microsoft Azure Active Directory, check the related checkbox.

 5. If you would like to disable local user creation, making sure only existing users can connect to the platform through SAML, check the "Disable local user provisioning" checkbox.